sisoe24/nukeserversocket/README.md

 For a full list of changes, see the [CHANGELOG](TODO)

 If you are using Nuke 12 or Python 2.7, you can still use the previous version of the plugin `<= 0.6.2` from the [releases page](https://github.com/sisoe24/NukeServerSocket/releases)

-# Note for Nuke 14/15 users

-If you are using Nuke 14/15, make sure to [download](https://github.com/sisoe24/NukeServerSocket/releases#latest) NukeServerSocket's latest version (>= 0.6.0), as Nuke currently does not include the QWebSocket modules that NukeServerSocket < 0.6.0 relies on.

 ---